AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: Results

-On the Lite suite of nine African languages and twelve tasks, \afriefive{} attains the best overall score with an average of 63.7, compared to 62.0 for \mefive{} and the same performance of 63.1 as \textit{Gemini embedding} (Table~\ref{tab:afromteb_dataset_results}).
-Although the performance advantage is not uniform across all task families, AfriE5 consistently remains competitive and often surpasses both baselines on challenging benchmarks such as AfriXNLI and the SIB200 variants.
-These results highlight that adapting mE5 with cross-lingual contrastive distillation improves its effectiveness for African languages, even when trained on a compact set of nine languages.
+\paragraph{AfriE5 achieves the strongest overall performance on AfriMTEB-Lite.} On the Lite suite of nine African languages and twelve tasks, \afriefive{} attains the highest overall macro average with a score of 63.7, compared to 62.0 for \mefive{} and 63.1 for \textit{Gemini embedding} (Table~\ref{tab:afromteb_dataset_results}).
+While performance differences vary across task families, paired bootstrap tests over languages show statistically significant improvements for \afriefive{} on 9 of the 12 tasks, including AfriXNLI, SIB200 variants, clustering, and retrieval, as well as for the overall macro- and micro-averages (Appendix~\ref{app:statistical_significance}).
+In addition, multi-seed experiments confirm that these gains are stable, with standard deviation within $\pm 0.1$ on the Lite macro score (Appendix~\ref{app:multiple_seeds}).
+These results demonstrate that cross-lingual contrastive distillation improves effectiveness for African languages even when training is restricted to a compact set of nine languages.

+\paragraph{AfriE5 achieves the highest macro averages on 6 languages out of 9.} Figure~\ref{fig:afrimteb-lite-results} summarizes language-level macro averages across all Lite tasks, with exact values reported in Table~\ref{tab:afromteb_dataset_results}.
+AfriE5 achieves the highest average performance on six of the nine languages—Swahili, Amharic, Xhosa, Igbo, Yoruba, and Oromo; consistently outperforming both \mefive{} and \textit{Gemini embedding 001}.
+The gains are particularly pronounced for lower-resource languages such as Oromo and Xhosa, where AfriE5 shows clear margins over all baselines.

-\paragraph{Our adaptation boosts classification tasks, especially SIB200-14} Relative to \mefive{}, \afriefive{} shows clear improvements on several classification benchmarks.
-It achieves higher scores on AfriSentiment (+3.7), AfriXNLI (+4.5), and SIB200 clustering (+1.8).
-The largest gain appears on SIB200-14 classification (+4.4; 26.2 vs.\ 21.8), a setting that requires grouping semantically diverse texts into broad topical categories.
+\paragraph{Our adaptation boosts classification tasks, especially SIB200\_14Classes.} Relative to \mefive{}, \afriefive{} shows clear improvements on several classification benchmarks.
+It achieves higher scores on AfriSenti (+3.7), AfriXNLI (+4.5), and SIB200clustering (+1.8).
+The largest gain appears on SIB200\_14Classes (+4.4; 26.2 vs.\ 21.8), a setting that requires grouping semantically diverse texts into broad topical categories.
 These improvements indicate that the cross-lingual, NLI-style contrastive learning used in AfriE5 strengthens semantic alignment across languages, leading to more effective cross-lingual transfer for classification and clustering tasks.